 Given our recent influx of Fat Loss Protocol (FLP) newbies we thought it might be helpful to share some of our top tips to get you started on your road to success.

 Tip #1: Join our private Facebook groups.
 One of the biggest contributors to your success with our program will be support.
 In our groups here and here you will find support not only from our two coaches (Leanne and myself), but also from a large group of experienced individuals who are only too happy to share their experience and offer advice to those in need.
-Of course if you are not on Facebook, you can also reach out to our coaches for support via email at: firstname.lastname@example.org.
+Of course if you are not on Facebook, you can also reach out for support via email.

 Tip #2: Set aside some time to sit down and read your book before you start.
 I know we live in a busy world, and most of us don’t even have time to scratch ourselves let alone sit down and read a book, however you have spent good money on this program and there is literally a WEALTH of information that will be critical to your success bound in those pages.
 One thing that I did was get out a highlighter pen and highlight all the points I thought that I would likely refer back to often, or information that I thought was important for my understanding of the program and ongoing success.